MichaelCurrin/daylio-csv-parser/docs/usage.md

 ### 1. Create the data

 First, create a `daylio_export.csv` file on your mobile device.
+This should contain all records, from the first one up to the most recent.

 Sample input CSV: